Bibliography and Exhibitions

 Diverted Destruction VI.

 The sixth in an annual series of found-object assemblage shows, this time co-curated by the California African American Museum.
-Included at CAAM: Dale Brockman Davis, Derrick Maddox, Richard Turner, Rosalyn Myles; at The Loft @ Liz's: Dale Brockman Davis, Charles Dickson, Doug Pearsall, Teresa Tolliver and Timothy Washington.
+Included at CAAM: Dale Brockman Davis, Derrick Maddox, Joe Sims, Richard Turner, Rosalyn Myles; at The Loft @ Liz's: Dale Brockman Davis, Charles Dickson, Doug Pearsall, Teresa Tolliver and Timothy Washington.

 LOS ANGELES (CA).
 Watts Towers Art Center.